IBM/maximo-labs/MkDocs/apm_8.7/docs/setup_watson_studio.md

 - [Get URL to Download the Healh and Predict Notebooks](download_URL).
 - [Create am environment ](create-environemnt-studio)to edit and run your notebooks.
 - [Add Notebook From File]("add-notebook-to-studio") to Watson Studio Project.
+- [Download the Predict pmlib Python Library Documentation](download-pmlib-doc) used for working with Predict algorithms and automating device and data tasks in Monitor.

 ## Get URL and User credentials to access Watson Studio